Sruthi24102004/trendly-agent/SOLUTION.md

 **The validator only sees one turn's tools.** A reply that refers to an action from a previous turn can't be verified against it, only against the fact that *some* grounding happened earlier.

+**The deployed instance is a demonstration, not a deployment.** Render's free tier sleeps after ~15 minutes and runs on an ephemeral disk, so conversation state and the event log are wiped on every restart — the dashboard reads zero on a cold instance.
+Everything is single-process: the SQLite checkpointer, the in-memory idempotency guards and the throttle all assume one worker.
+Scaling out needs a shared store for all three.

 **Free-tier limits shape the experience.** 15 requests/minute on Flash-Lite, 20/day on 3.6 Flash, and a turn costs 2–6 calls.
 The agent paces itself,